 “Dad, tell me what is going on?
-You are behaving weird.
+You are behaving weirdly.
 “I tried again.
 I really didn’t like his attitude.
 It was something important.
 Ma wouldn’t have brought it up if it wasn’t.

 He suddenly stopped eating and dropped his fork in his plate; he got up and took his plate to the sink, leaving us at the dining table.
 I got up; pushing back my chair but my grandmother stopped me.
 She held onto my hand and shook her head.
 She was clearly warning me.

-“Give him some time Nia.”
+“Give him some time Lexi.”
 I nodded and pushed my plate away.
 “He just needs a minute.”
 I had lost my appetite.

 “But look at the way he was acting.
 I think I should talk to him.”
 I stared at the door he just slammed.